-- Get Ready for Virtual Visits.
-Includes best practices and resources to help plan meaningful virtual experiences for two- and four-year schools.
-Contains replicable, customizable tools. - Washington State Institutions Offering Virtual Tours - Pathways and Exploration Tools.
-Includes best practices and resources to help plan meaningful in-person and online exploration.
-Contains replicable, customizable tools.
+- Get Ready for Virtual Visits includes best practices and resources to help plan meaningful virtual experiences for two-and four-year schools.
+It also contains replicable, customizable tools. - Pathways and Exploration Tools.
+This resource includes best practices and resources to help plan meaningful in-person and online exploration.
+It also contains replicable, customizable tools.